 However, the learner does not become optimal if she is given too little information.
-In the left periphery of the auditory space (around 21 Erb), the probability that such a spectral mean value was intended as /J/ is very much higher than that it was intended as /s/, and this would predict that a probability-matching listener perceives such spectral mean values as /J/100% of the time.
-Nevertheless, Fig. 8 shows that in this region the learner's perception grammar varies between perceiving /J/ and /s/.
+In the left periphery of the auditory space (around 21 Erb), the probability that such a spectral-mean value was intended as /ʃ/ is very much higher than that it was intended as /s/, and this would predict that a probability-matching listener perceives such spectral-mean values as /ʃ/ 100 percent of the time.
+Nevertheless, Figure 8 shows that in this region the learner's perception grammar varies between perceiving $\int \int ds ds$ and $\int ds$.
 This imperfection arises because the learner has not heard enough peripheral tokens to drag the two curves apart in this region.
 12 The same holds for the right periphery of the auditory space (around 35 Erb).

-It is interesting to see for which spectral mean values the probabilities are maximal.
-The probability-matching criterion would predict that the probabilities would be maximal in the regions near 20 and 36 Erb, but the scarcity of such tokens has moved the point of maximal separation quite far toward the centres of the two categories, i.e. towards 25·3 and 30·7 Erb.
-The spectral mean values for which the two curves are furthest apart are approximately 24·9 and 31·1 Erb.
-These locations can thus be said to represent the least confusable spectral mean tokens, and will turn
+It is interesting to see for which spectral-mean values the probabilities are maximal.
+The probability-matching criterion would predict that the probabilities would be maximal in the regions near 20 and 36 Erb, but the scarcity of such tokens has moved the point of maximal separation quite far toward the centres of the two categories, i.e. towards 25.3 and 30.7 Erb.
+The spectral-mean values for which the two curves are farthest apart are approximately 24.9 and 31.1 Erb.
+These locations can thus be said to represent the least confusable spectral-mean